 Pulling the perfect shot of espresso isn’t as easy as the baristas at the local coffee shop make it look.
-Many factors determine how a shot will pull: the temperature and humidity level, how fresh the coffee beans are, the fineness or coarseness of the grind, how hard or soft the tamping is, and the seal made with the espresso machine.
+So many factors determine how a shot will pull: the temperature and humidity level, how fresh the coffee beans are, the fineness or coarseness of the grind, how hard or soft the tamping is, and the seal made with the espresso machine.

 The fresher the espresso beans are, the more flavor they’ll have and the better they’ll yield to great espresso shots.
 Always grind the beans just before pulling a shot if possible: this will lead to the best crema.